-I’ve had (at least) two careers as a self-employed professional; now as a photographer and educator, previously as a journeyman carpenter, contractor, and kitchen designer.
-Before achieving professional status in both careers I was told there were rules I must follow while at the same time other people instructed me there are no rules.
+I’ve had two careers as a self-employed professional; now as a photographer and educator, previously as a journeyman carpenter, contractor, and kitchen designer.
+Early in each career I was told there were rules I must follow; other people suggested there are no rules.
 I was just smart enough to know either could be true; it was important to distinguish the signal from the noise.

-Creative entrepreneurs occupy a peculiar status in the world of work whether they went to school or invented their own career.
-There are, obviously, things you have to do: marketing, contracts, opening bank accounts, achieving technical proficiency and a sense of one’s own aesthetic, but that’s about it.
-People skills help a lot.
+Creative entrepreneurs occupy a peculiar status in the world of work, whether they went to school or invented their own career; supporting a career requires a basic foundation in marketing, contracts, achieving technical proficiency and a sense of one’s own aesthetic, but that’s about it as far as the rules go.
 We’re all in our own bubble, producing work.
+People skills helps.

 Part of my practice is to take in lots of information about the things I’m interested in; I tell myself this behavior will somehow monetize itself, but the truth is I have no choice.
 Really, I just gotta.
 Here’s a few of those professional influences.